Plan for safe and affordable elder care, at home.

 Click to read about Medicaid programs that pay for home care in Hampden County.

-MassHealth is planning to impose these same asset restrictions on the spouse of the person who needs home care.
-Click to read Home and Community-based Services Waiver-Frail Elder proposed regulations (scroll down to page 9) and MassHealth Hearing Notice explaining the regulation change.
+MassHealth now imposes these same asset restrictions on the spouse of the person who needs home care.
+Click to read Home and Community-based Services Waiver-Frail Elder proposed regulations (scroll down to page 9).
+For most home care programs, the income of an applicant's spouse is not counted.
+MassHealth Training Unit Update.
 Financial Eligibility Regulations.

 I can help you find ways to pay for at-home elder care with Veterans Aid and Attendance, Medicaid, and other resources.
 A Caregiver Contract is an important planning tool that protects everyone.
 Call (413) 567-5600 if you would lik me to help you plan.